seto/wiCLIpedia/README.md

 ANSI colors and styles are enabled by default.
 Set the `NO_COLOR` environment variable to disable them (see [no-color.org](https://no-color.org)).

-## API Respect & Fair Use Disclaimer
+## API Respect and Fair Use Disclaimer

 WiCLIpedia interfaces directly with the official Wikipedia PHP/MediaWiki APIs without using any third-party scraping libraries.
 Please use this program responsibly.
 If you need to perform massive automated data extraction, use official database dumps instead of hammering the live API.